 When it becomes the norm to work an extra hour or so, companies simply neglect the need to reward employees for there extra loyalty as the overtime heroes have made it part of the workplace culture.

 What’s the solution?

 There’s no denying that there will always be one or two employees who still want to be that hero who comes in when they’re ill, or someone who stays behind to get work done (even though they probably could have done it during the day!)

 What needs to change is the organisation’s approach to this culture, whether it’s something that’s recently emerged or something that is very much long-standing, having the right processes in place to discourage presenteeism and excessive overtime is imperative for the long term success of a business.

 To discourage presenteeism, the simplest approach has to be encouraging employees to work from home.
 If an employee is insisting on still being well enough to work, but really shouldn’t be around others to take away the risk of spreading illness, they should be encouraged and helped to complete their days work from home.

-This could be as simple as allowing remote network access, by keeping these employees away from the office presenteeism is discouraged and productivity remains at the same level as the employee is able to carry on with their work remotely.
+This could be as simple as allowing remote network access, by keeping these employees away from the office presenteeism is discouraged and productivity remains at the same level as the employee can carry on with their work remotely.

 Introduce unpaid overtime

-There is definitely creative ways of approaching a solution though.
-For example by implementing an absence management system that allows employees to log all unpaid overtime (within pre agreed limits) employees are able to add their overtime onto their existing holiday allowance, meaning instead of having to be directly paid for their overtime employees will instead build up extra hours to put into their holiday entitlement pot.
+There are creative ways of approaching a solution though.
+For example, by implementing an absence management system that allows employees to log all unpaid overtime (within pre-agreed limits) employees can add their overtime onto their existing holiday allowance, meaning instead of having to be directly paid for their overtime employees will instead build up extra hours to put into their holiday entitlement pot.

 Companies could also make this evening of the week more sociable by ordering in some food to share, or cracking open a drink or two at the end of the agreed overtime.